 Henry at his weekly hydrotherapy session!

-Now welcoming veterinary physiotherapist Hollee Laura McEvoy who will be running weekly physio clinics on site with us.
-She is a fully qualified and insured member of the NAVP (national association of veterinary physiotherapists).
+We work alongside veterinary physiotherapist Hollee Laura McEvoy who runs physio clinics on site with us or at your home.
+Hollee is a fully qualified and insured member of the NAVP (national association of veterinary physiotherapists).
 Hollee graduated from university in the summer of 2018 with a BSc in veterinary physiotherapy.
 She has since been running her business 'HLM Animal physiotherapy' offering mobile and in practice treatments and assessments for small animal patients.

 Signs to look out for: